-Prior to the engagement of Bedford in the second fiscal quarter of the financial year ended September 30, 2023, the Corporation did not have a compensation peer group against which to benchmark market-competitive levels of executive compensation due to the small number of executive officers.
-With the appointment of Bedford and taking into account the forecast growth for 2023-24, the GCN Committee mandated the development of a peer group for compensation benchmarking purposes.
-In the development of a peer group, Bedford focused on public companies with market capitalizations below \$700 million, who operate in battery metals or are developing projects of similar scope and geographic exposure, and whose senior leadership would have expertise that could be transferable to the Corporation.
+In the fiscal year ended September 30, 2023, the GCN Committee engaged the services of The Bedford Consulting Group Inc. ("Bedford") as its compensation consultant to assist the GCN Committee and the Board in determining appropriate compensation for the NEOs and appropriate director fees.
+Bedford focused on public companies with market capitalizations below \$700 million, who operate in battery metals or are developing projects of similar scope and geographic exposure, and whose senior leadership would have expertise that could be transferable to the Corporation.
+No further benchmarking was completed in the fiscal year ended September 30, 2024.